TTvdO/BHealthy/README.md

 ### 2. Initialize user secrets.

 Used for the Google Authentication API.
 Replace CLIENT_ID and CLIENT_SECRET with the development API key's for Google Authentication.
-Contact an administrator to gain access.

 ```bash
 dotnet user-secrets init